QATush/QATush/README.md

 ### Skills

+Manual testing

+can perform manual functional and usability testing of web applications gained hands-on experience by testing applications created for educational purposes Test analysis & design

+familiar with functional decomposition of products, creating state transition diagrams, writing use cases can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data API testing

+know the difference between SOAP and REST APIs gained experience through manual testing of APIs created for educational purposes know how to manipulate requests and create test cases using the SoapUI tool Exploratory testing

+capable of using Whittaker’s test tours and creating cheat-lists for testing web applications Test documentation

+can create test cases and checklists and know how and in which situations to use them effectively able to prepare comprehensive bug reports and provide detailed session reports SQL databases

+can write complex requests using subqueries familiar with the use of aliases and wildcards know the difference between joins and unions and can use them in queries Python fundamentals

+can write simple functions and algorithms know when to use for and while able to comprehend easy codes
+Tools
+TestRail

+know how to create test cases and test suits able to run created test cases know how to use dashboards and statistics
+Jira

+know how to create bug reports able to create projects and track their progress SoapUI

+Browser developer tools

+VirtualBox

+able to set up and operate virtual machines
+Trello and Notion

+know how to use Kanban boards and track project progress Mind maps & diagrams

+know how to design beautifully simple mind maps

 <p align="left">
 <a href="https://www.oracle.com/java/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/java-colored.svg" width="36" height="36" alt="Java" /></a><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a><a href="https://developer.mozilla.org/en-US/docs/Glossary/HTML5" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/html5-colored.svg" width="36" height="36" alt="HTML5" /></a><a href="https://reactjs.org/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/react-colored.svg" width="36" height="36" alt="React" /></a><a href="https://www.w3.org/TR/CSS/#css" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/css3-colored.svg" width="36" height="36" alt="CSS3" /></a>